-Masters Degree in International Relations – Peace, Development and Global Interventionism
+Masters Degree in International Relations - Peace, Security and Development Studies

 Faculty of Economicsopen website other courses

 2nd Cycle Studies - Continuity Master Programme